awsdocs/amazon-ec2-user-guide/doc_source/terminating-instances.md

 ## Troubleshooting<a name="troubleshoot-instance-terminate"></a>

 If your instance is in the `shutting-down` state for longer than usual, it will eventually be cleaned up \(terminated\) by automated processes within the Amazon EC2 service\.
-For more information, see [Troubleshooting Terminating \(Shutting Down\) Your Instance](TroubleshootingInstancesShuttingDown.md)\.
+For more information, see [Troubleshooting terminating \(shutting down\) your instance](TroubleshootingInstancesShuttingDown.md)\.